 When would I use a VPN?

 Many reasons.
 Let's say you're in Europe but need to connect to the Ross U: drive.
 Or you're in a country that blocks certain websites (like, say, Google).
 Or you're stuck in a conference somewhere and want to print a document to your office printer so your colleagues at Ross can grab it.
 Or maybe your Ross-provided Office 2010 installation is asking to be activated when you're at home.
 Maybe you're located off-site during construction of the new Ross building and need to connect to Ross' shared network drives or printers while using the campus-wide MWireless network.

 If you run into any of the above scenarios, connecting with a VPN would let you work around all of those issues.

-How to set up the Ross VPN on a Windows PC
+How to setup the Ross VPN on Windows

 - Download and run the Ross Secure Mobility Client for Windows.
 (Note: if you're using Internet Explorer 10 or above, you will receive a warning when attempting to download this file.
 This has to do with a non-typical "security certificate" and can be safely ignored by clicking the "X" button in the upper right corner of the message.)